synchronizing/toolbox/README.md

   </a>
 </p>

-Toolbox is a set of tools that expands on the [Python Standard Library](https://docs.python.org/3/library/).
+Toolbox is a small (~0.2MB) set of tools that expands the [Python Standard Library](https://docs.python.org/3/library/).

 ## Installing